-Taking place on Sunday 3 November 2019, the fairground will run from 2.30pm, with food from 4pm and music from 5pm.
+Usually on the first Sunday of November, there’s a fairground, food and music.
 There’s also talk of mulled wine and hot chocolate, glow in the dark face painting, wands and more.
-Fireworks are expected to start around 7.30pm.
+Fireworks usually start around 7.30pm.

 Firework Night in Northampton

-Billing Aquadrome will once again be hosting a firework night.
-It’s on Saturday 2 November and the fireworks are expected to go up at 8.30pm.
+Billing Aquadrome usually hosts a firework night on the first Saturday in November and the fireworks usually go up at 8.30pm.